MilowB/DonatelloPyzza/README.md

 ## Roadmap

+- adapt the GUI to resize it to the screen size
 - make several tests for this package
 - make tutorials to help beginners use this package
 - make a more formal documentation